parsiya/Hugo-Octopress/README.md

 ```
 ## <a name="markdown"></a>Markdown options

 Blackfriday is Hugo's markdown engine.
 For a list of options visit [https://gohugo.io/overview/configuration/](https://gohugo.io/overview/configuration/) (scroll down to `Configure Blackfriday rendering`).
-Blackfriday options can be set in the `config.toml` files as follows:
+Blackfriday options can be set in the `config.toml` file as follows:

     [blackfriday]
       hrefTargetBlank = true # open the external links in a new window
       fractions = false

 ## <a name="menu"></a>Navigation menu
-Links to the left of the navigation menu (everything other than the search input field and RSS icon) can be configured here.
+Links to the left of the navigation menu (everything other than Google search and RSS icon) can be configured here.
 Navigation menu is generated using the `hugo-octopress/layouts/partials/navigation.html` template.

 All links open in a new window except links to root.
-If the URL is "/" the link will not open in a new window.
+If the URL is "/" the link will not open in a new window (you can see this logic in the partial template).

 Links are sorted according to weight from left to right.
-For example a link with weight of `-10` will be to the left of another link with weight `0` or `10`.
+For example a link with weight of `-10` will be to the left of links with weight `0` or `10`.
 Links can be added to the `config.toml` as follows:

     [[menu.main]]
       Name = "Blog"